Immanuel Mar Thoma Church, Virginia: Immanuel Mar Thoma Church, Virginia, formation

 Immanuel Mar Thoma Church, Virginia, was approved as a new parish of the Mar Thoma Syrian Church of Malabar, effective April 15, 2010, by the Synod of the Mar Thoma church which met on February 22, 2010.
 Rev M.M John was appointed by the Most Rev. Dr. Joseph Mar Thoma Metropolitan as the first vicar of the parish which is under the Diocese of North America & Europe.

 Since the early 1990s a dedicated group of Mar Thoma families have lived and worshiped in the Commonwealth of Virginia.
 These families longed for a place of worship closer to home and a place of Christian learning offered by Sunday school for their children.
 The information technology boom of the late 1990s brought a new wave of Mar Thoma families to Northern Virginia which was rapidly emerging as the Silicon Valley of the East.
 These families brought with them a desire for worship and fellowship with like-minded believers.
 The foundations for a future parish was laid over the years by these families as they participated actively in church organizations at the Mar Thoma Church of Greater Washington which as the parent church offered prayerful support to the infant parish.

 Parish inauguration

 On December 26, 2010, Diocesan Bishop Rt.
 Rev. Dr. Geevarghese Mar Theodosius Episcopa formally inaugurated Immanuel Mar Thoma Church, Virginia.

 Vicar

-Rev. Renny Varghese is the vicar of Immanuel Mar Thoma Church, Virginia, since May 1, 2021.
+Rev. Shiju Robert is the vicar of Immanuel Mar Thoma Church, Virginia, since May 1, 2024.